edamianreynoso/arc-assb-controller/paper/main_draft.md

 \label{eq:cognitive_capacity}
 $$

 This multiplicative form implies that low values in any component reduce effective cognitive capacity.
 It is used as an engineering proxy rather than a claim about consciousness.
-[EDITADO]

 ### 3.3 Performance Function